FREE SHIPPING ON ORDERS $49.99+ 25K+ HAPPY CUSTOMERS USA GROWN & EXTRACTED

 Even the desired results of the users may influence the level of THC they want to consume.
 Ingesting hemp products to attain benefits such as improved sleep quality, pain relief, improved focus, and enhanced relaxation will be different than consuming them for recreational uses only.

 Furthermore, distinctions exist between flower and concentrate in terms of THC concentration and consumption experience.
-Concentrates, recognized for their potent THC percentages, often exceed the strength of even the most robust flower strains.
-Thus, what qualifies as high THC can vary significantly depending on the type of cannabis product being used.
+Concentrates, recognized for their potency, often exceed the strength of even the most robust flower strains.
+Thus, what qualifies as potent THC can vary significantly depending on the type of cannabis product being used.

 THC concentrations display notable variation among various cannabis strains and product categories.
 For instance, while some strains exhibit minimal Delta 9 percentage levels, approximately 1% potent strains like Pineapple Express can boast Delta 9 concentrations of 20% or more.